oliv10/oliv10/README.md

 # Hello, I am Oliver!

-## Currently a student at DePaul University in Chicago, IL.
+I am currently a student at DePaul University in Chicago, IL.
 - Majoring in Sound Design at The Theatre School
 - Minor in Network Technology and Security